La Sele clings to the World Cup dream with a 1-0 victory against Panama

 The captain finished off as best he could and after a few seconds of doubt and silence, the ball hit the net for 1-0 at 65′.
 The National Stadium was a shout, an outlet that had not been heard in La Sabana for a long time.

-About 18,000 souls shouted with the captain, who, without much brilliance, resolved the match.
+About 18,000 souls shouted with the captain, who, without much brilliance, resolved the game.

 The last minutes were with the heart in the hand.
 To wait behind and cross fingers, because Panama did not let itself die.